cong78/etl-engine-module/README.md

 ### Configure the chart

 - Settings can configured by editing the `values.yaml` directly.
-- Change repository in `values.yaml` to your preferred Docker image.
+- Modify repository in `values.yaml` to your preferred Docker image.
 - Modify copy/read action as needed with appropriate values.

 ### Login to Helm registry